mustard57/MarkLogicEC2ClusterSetup/README.txt

 If you want to set up MarkLogic on this host type

-python MarkLogicEC2ClusterSetup.py setup
+ec2setup.sh setup

 This will install MarkLogic on your host, using the license credentials above.
 The security user will be ADMIN_USER_NAME with password ADMIN_PASSWORD.
 If INSTANCE_TYPE=Windows, your rdp password will be set to MSTSC_PASSWORD.
-Note that Windows boxes are assigned an initial password by EC2 - but this can take up to half an hour to complete. python MarkLogicEC2ClusterSetup.py setup will loop until this password is found.
+Note that Windows boxes are assigned an initial password by EC2 - but this can take up to half an hour to complete. ec2setup.sh setup will loop until this password is found.
 It is recommended that 15 min or so are left between create and setup for windows boxes as premature requests for the windows password seem to result in instance unreliability in my experience.
 Setting MSTSC_PASSWORD requires your ssh private key to descrypt the initial password, hence the specification of RSA_PRIVATE_KEY.

 The install will add some xqy files to the Admin directory of your remote host, used for naming the host ( it is given its EC2 dns name ), and setting up clustering.